Medicare Advantage Eligibility Requirements & Rules

 On the other hand, you might not qualify for Advantage plans in certain situations.
 For example, if you have End-Stage Renal Disease, most Advantage plans won’t provide you coverage.

 Before you sign up for an Advantage plan you should know the best way.
 Prior to signing up, you should understand the plan’s rules and prices.

-All Medicare Advantage Plans work in their own way, take some time to compare health plans in your area before deciding.
+All MA Plans work in their own way, take some time to compare health plans in your area before deciding.
 Your plan should provide you with an option to enroll over the phone, on their website, or a paper enrollment form that you can mail in.

 When you call a Medicare agent to help you compare plans you can apply over the phone.
 Just call the number above.